clemenshelm/metybur/README.md

 to subscribe to collections and to receive updates on them.
 You can also call Meteor methods from Ruby.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'metybur'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install metybur

+## Usage

-# Connecting to a Meteor app
+### Connecting to a Meteor app

 Metybur runs in an [EventMachine](http://eventmachine.rubyforge.org/) loop.
 Therefore all our code must be wrapped in an `EM.run` block.